conda-forge/conda-forge.github.io/news/2025-02-13-conda-forge-v1-recipe-support.md

 - In the `conda-forge.yml`, add `conda_build_tool: rattler-build`
 - Remove the `meta.yaml` file and add a `recipe.yaml` file following the v1 spec
-- Rerender the feedstock using `conda smithy rerender`
+- Rerender the feedstock using `conda-smithy rerender`
 - Push your changes to your fork and open a PR to see the CI build your package

 ## Transition plans